 Traditionally said to have been given by Charles II to Sir Thomas Myddelton II (1586 - 1666) in 1661 in thanks for his role in the Restoration of the monarchy.
 The Kings Cabinet is made of Ebony with tortoiseshell inlays, internal silver mounts with oil paintings on copper.
 The cabinet is of the Flemish School, 17th century, circa 1640-50.

 The cabinet has three levels, the first consists of 10 small rectangular painted copper panels from the studio of Frans Francken II (Antwerp 1581 - 1642), when under the direction of his son Frans Francken III (Antwerp 1607 - 1667).
 They show scenes from the Life of Christ and the Seven Acts of Mercy: to feed the hungry, to give drink to the thirsty, to clothe the naked, to visit prisoners, to shelter the stranger, to visit the sick, and finally to bury the dead.

 The second level consists of 10 drawers faced with silver mounts with putti, dolphins, monkeys, lions and birds and two outer opening doors also with silver mounts.
 These doors reveal the third level which has a floor of fielded panels of red tortoiseshell, 8 drawers with silver mounts and a central mirrored recess.

-A Japanese chest from c.1600, with a domed lid covered in shagreen (shark-skin) with panels of lacquer and inlaid with mother-of-pearl.
+A Japanese chest from c.1600, with a domed lid covered in shagreen (ray-skin) with panels of lacquer and inlaid with mother-of-pearl.
 The panels show scenes of animals, fruit, birds, trees, flowers and houses.
 The chest has ornate gilt copper clasps and lock and stands on an English stand.

 The chest is thought to have been acquired by Sir Thomas Myddelton I, who made his fortune as a merchant adventurer and was one of the founders of the East India company.